Aciz/et-map-source-rebuilds/README.md

 ### Frostbite
 * Built from decompile entirely, includes fixed terrain blends and re-added models.
+* Terrain shaders are setup to be lightmapped instead of vertex lit, like in the original.
 * This version includes fix for blacked windows on the truck models near the inner courtyard.
 * Light entities are not restored - the original Frostbite clearly uses light entities to accompany some light sources in the map, these are not recreated in this version.
 * Texture alignment issues might be present in this version - I've only corrected texture alignment from the side wall gate, the rest of the map is entirely as-is after a decompile.
 Since the decompile was done with `-format map_bp`, it's mostly fine, but there might be few misaligned textures here and there.